-If you are truly afraid of the dentist, you are not alone.
+If you are truly afraid of the dentist, Dr. Muse and Dr. Moss want you to know you are not alone.
 Millions of Americans have a dental phobia that keeps them from getting the oral health care they may desperately need.
 Many suffer with persistent or worsening pain in order to avoid this anxiety-producing appointment.

 But what if you had the option of making your trip to the dentist anxiety free, perhaps even relaxing or comfortable?
-Here at Samuel R. Moss, DDS and Associates we practice sedation dentistry when requested by timid patients.
+Here at the office of Dr. Danielle Muse & Dr. Samuel Moss we practice sedation dentistry when requested by timid patients.

 How Sedation Dentistry Works

 Using sedative medications (e.g. anti-anxiety medications, tranquilizers, or depressants) either taken before the dental appointment or administered in our Lafayette dental office, sedation dentistry is a practice designed to relax patients and make their dental appointment more comfortable, whether the visit is for a routine checkup or more extensive procedures.
 It has been available in various forms for decades, and therapies continue to evolve.